Charity RunsSign up for your charity run

 Our research has shown that regular exercise can help reduce the risk of developing secondary breast cancer.
 In fact, almost 30% of breast cancer cases in the UK are preventable through lifestyle changes.
 It can also help you to lose weight and benefit your mental health.

 Charity running events

 Against Breast Cancer’s most popular running event is undoubtedly the Virgin Money London Marathon, although places are limited each year.
-However we have places for you in a variety of other marathons, half marathons and 10ks, including the Berlin Marathon, the Great North Run and the Vitality Big Half.
+However we have places for you in a variety of other marathons, half marathons and 10ks, including the Berlin Marathon, the ASICS London 10k and the Vitality Big Half.

 For something less challenging and more fun, you might be interested in Rough Runner, whilst there are also ultra runs for a real challenge.
 But you are not limited to these events.
 You can also run for us in hundreds of other organised races – just let us know if you have a place and we’ll give you the same level of support.

 Please note that all events are subject to deferral or cancellation due to the ongoing pandemic.